trangvang/2flicks/flicks-native/README.md

 Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 12 hours spent in total
+Time spent: 3 days spent in total

 ## User Stories